BEST K-BEAUTY DUPES IN 2020

 However, Tosowoong’s Powder Wash works for sensitive, hypo-allergenic and acne-prone skin, as it preserves the skin’s delicate acid mantle, meaning its gentle formula is better suited for daily cleansing.

-Did we mention it’s only a quarter of the cost?
+Did we mention it’s only a fraction of the cost?